There are teaching fundamentals that are relevant in every classroom, from lesson planning, knowledge sharing, and homework marking.

-Schools for skills that only teach one or a few disciplines such as language or music schools.
+Schools for skills that only teach one or a few disciplines.
+Examples include language or music schools.

 Schools for communities that tailor their lessons to suit the community needs such as religious schools or military schools.

-Schools for teaching methods that prioritize types of learning not practised in public schools such as Montessori, Reggio Emilia, and Waldorf (or Steiner) education.
+Schools for teaching methods that prioritize types of learning not practiced in public schools such as Montessori, Reggio Emilia, and Waldorf (or Steiner) education.

 Special needs schools that cater to students with disabilities.

 In a public school, you will probably have to teach according to a government-approved curriculum.

 At some levels, this will also involve the responsibility of preparing your students to take exams that could help to define their futures.

 Overall this will mean that you might not have much freedom in terms of what you teach.